Stereoscopic Player Localization

 language files we created.
 Avoid using one of the other language files.

-- Use the same terms and conventions (e.g. upper case vs. lower case) as Microsoft does in Windows and its other products.
+- Use the same terms and conventions (e.g. upper case vs. lower case) as Microsoft

 - If you have any questions, please ask.
 We are eager to help you!

-us before your start working on a new localization!
-We will coordinate
+your start working on a new localization!
+We will coordinate the work to avoid that

-the work to avoid that the localization for the same language is done twice!
-Consider
+the localization for the same language is done twice!
+Consider to allow us to distribute

-to allow us to distribute your translation.
-In this case, you will in turn get free
+your translation.
+In this case, you will in turn get free product keys.

 Language File Format Description